Next-generation TMS, from Nexstim

 INDICATIONS FOR USE

-FDA: Nexstim Navigated Brain Therapy (NBT) System 2 is indicated for the treatment of Major Depressive Disorder in adult patients who have failed to achieve satisfactory improvement from prior antidepressant medication in the current episode.
-Nexstim NBT System 2 is intended to be used by trained clinical professionals.
+CE mark and FDA clearance (K170902, K182700): Nexstim NBS 6 is indicated for the treatment of Major Depressive Disorder in adult patients who have failed to achieve satisfactory improvement from prior antidepressant medication in the current episode.

 Failure to follow these restrictions could result in serious injury or death.